This page describes the Preferences menu of XCTrack. Check the other sections to lean more about the different features of XCTrack.

 AIR³ is provided with an accurate GPS and powerful pressure sensor.

 We recommend to always use the internal very performing pressure sensor of the AIR³.
-Watch and listen to the video comparing AIR³ vario and a Flymaster vario included in this FAQ.
+Watch and listen to the videos comparing AIR³ vario and other flight instruments.

-However, you still have the opportunity to connect an external sensor (example XCTracer Flarm can provide you with Flarm aircrafts around you in a similar way you can see Livetracking pilots).
+However, you still have the opportunity to connect an external sensor (example XTracer Flarm can provide you with Flarm aircrafts around you in a similar way you can see Livetracking pilots).

 Note that if you are using an external sensor, you will not comply with FAI CIVL rules and your IGC file will not be FAI compliant.